 With ever-increasing amount of global infrastructure, residential and commercial development projects, coupled with the growing complexity of construction projects and the increasing shortage of resources there is an expanding need for more sophisticated and sustainable tools and processes for construction management.

-4D Building Information Modeling (4D BIM) is one such process.
-4D BIM refers to the intelligent linking of a 3D digital model with time or schedule related information.
 It provides precise and useful construction project information for teams.
 It’s gaining momentum in the industry by providing both tangible and intangible benefits for it which are set out here.

 The tangible benefits of 4D BIM modeling